ctcl-bregis/script-dump/README.md

 ### themes
 This directory is for themes that are in the form of a single file such as themes for Geany.
 VSCode/Codium themes may have their own repository.

-The software that the theme is meant for is listed in the file name.